Hospital Price Transparency

 Stony Brook University Hospital strives to ensure that our patients are cared for in every regard.
 We take great pride in the excellence of the clinical outcomes we deliver; and, we also recognize that the quality of our patient’s experience is impacted on many levels including the ease with which you are able to understand and navigate the financial aspects of your care.

-When reviewing these lists, it is important to keep in mind that they represent the standard charges provided by the hospital and are not reflective of what a patient might actually pay.
-Many factors affect what a patient actually pays most notably their health insurance benefit plan design.
-Most health plans, insurers and other third-party payers (such as Medicare and Medicaid) pay for hospital services based upon specific contracted or regulatory enacted rates.
+When reviewing these files, it is important to keep in mind that many factors affect what a patient actually pays, most notably their health insurance benefit plan design.
+Most health plans, insurers and other third-party payers (such as Medicare and Medicaid) pay for hospital services based upon specific contracted charges or regulatory enacted rates.
 Insured, in-network patients are usually only responsible for co-payments, co-insurance and/or deductibles as determined by their insurer.
 For a better understanding of your potential out-of-pocket expenditure, please contact your insurer or benefit plan administrator.

-The amount charged may only be relevant for patients receiving care at Stony Brook University Hospital who are deemed “out of network” by their insurance plan and/or for those who are uninsured.
-For these patients, the amount billed may be reflective of the charge amounts listed here; however, the amount a patient pays may be much lower because of our hospital’s financial assistance policy.
-The financial assistance program assists patients with limited income who have difficulty paying for hospital services.
+The amount charged may only be relevant for patients receiving care at Stony Brook University Hospital who are deemed “out-of-network” by their insurance plan and/or for those who are uninsured.
+For these patients, the amount billed may be reflective of the charge amounts listed here; however, the amount a patient pays may be much lower because of the hospital’s financial assistance policy The financial assistance program assists patients with limited income who have difficulty paying for hospital services.
 Financial Assistance Frequently Asked Questions

-For more detailed information about your hospital charges or for an estimate of the costs related to your upcoming procedure, please contact the Office of Patient Accounts at (631) 444-4151.
+For more detailed information about your hospital charges or for an estimate of the costs related to your upcoming procedure, please contact the office of Patient Financial Services at (631) 444-4151.